Here are some common mistakes bakers make. Let's fix them.

 Baking is similar to another cooking method: roasting.
 The definitions are almost identical.
 The main difference seems to be in temperature, with baking taking place at moderate heat (between 300˚F and 400˚F) and roasting occurring at higher temperatures (350˚F-450˚F).

 As you can see, there is some overlap in temperature between the two methods.
 A further difference is in the types of foods being cooked.
-"Roast" is often used when referring to meats and vegetables, while "bake" generally relates to bread, cakes, and other pastries.
+"Roast" is often used when referring to meats and vegetables, while "bake" refers to bread, cakes, and other pastries.

-For our purposes, we'll adopt that differentiation and talk about baking in terms of cakes, cookies, and bread.
-And now that you know a bit about what baking is and how it works, let's take a look at some of the pitfalls you might encounter.
+We'll adopt that differentiation and talk about baking in terms of cakes, cookies, and bread.
+And now that you know a bit about what baking is and how it works, let's look at some of the pitfalls you might encounter.

 Baking Mistake #1a - Ignoring Mise en Place